Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/parsers.md

 ...
 export class ClickableImgParser implements HookParser {

-  findHookElements(contentElement: any, context: any): any[] {
+  findHookElements(contentElement: any, context: any, options: ParseOptions): any[] {
     // Find all img-elements with the lightbox class return Array.from(contentElement.querySelectorAll('img.lightbox'));
   }

-  loadComponent(hookId: number, hookValue: HookValue, context: any, childNodes: any[]): HookComponentData {
+  loadComponent(hookId: number, hookValue: HookValue, context: any, childNodes: any[], options: ParseOptions): HookComponentData {
     return {
       component: ClickableImgComponent,   // Load our component
       hostElementTag: 'lightbox-img'      // As img-elements can't have content, replace them with '<lightbox-img>' elements };
   }

-  getBindings(hookId: number, hookValue: HookValue, context: any): HookBindings {
+  getBindings(hookId: number, hookValue: HookValue, context: any, options: ParseOptions): HookBindings {
     // Read the image urls from the element attributes and pass along as inputs const imgElement: HTMLImageElement = hookValue.elementSnapshot;
     return {